sap-tutorials/Tutorials/tutorials/cp-workflow-build-approval-ui/cp-workflow-build-approval-ui.md

 3. Choose **SAPUI5 Application**.
 ![Choose SAPUI5 App](choose-sapui5-app.png)
 4. Choose **Next**.
-5. Enter a name for the new workflow project, for example, 'BookUIApplication' and a namespace, for example, 'BookUIApplication'.
+5. Enter a name for the new workflow project, for example, `BookUIApplication` and a namespace, for example, `BookUIApplication`.
 ![Enter Project Name](enter-project-name.png)
 6. Choose **Next**.
-7. Enter a name for the view, for example, 'ApproveBookView'.
+7. Enter a name for the view, for example, `ApproveBookView`.
 ![Add View Name](add-view-name.png)
 8. Choose **Finish**.
 9. Choose **Run**.